Need Help? Give us a call.

 “I slowly upgraded my equipment—every few months I’d swap in this lens for this better lens or this camera for this better camera body, until I built up a nice camera bag of great equipment,” she adds.
 “So now I have a couple of flashes, a bunch of lenses, a really awesome body.
 It’s never something I had to drop a ton of money on in one stage, because every so often I just decide to get fresher equipment. ”

 Also along the way, Klorman added on accessories when she needed them for a particular focus area.
-For example, corporate headshots require backdrops and camera stands.
+For example, corporate headshots require backdrops and light stands.
+Luckily, some pieces of photography equipment don’t need to be brand new—tripods last years, for example, so a used one can serve you just as well as a brand-new one sometimes.

 “When you upgrade your lens, you are upgrading how quickly it’s going to shoot.
 I generally buy lenses that have very wide aperture.
 My style is focused in on people’s faces, their eyes, then a beautiful, milky blurred-out background—it’s called bokeh,” explains Klorman.
 “A lens that has a really wide aperture that goes down to 1.4 aperture lets in tons of light and gives you that background.”

-Whether you need a new camera body or lens, or something simple like a memory card, you need a supplier.
+Whether you need a new camera body or lens, or something simple like a memory card, you need a supplier for your photography equipment.
 No doubt you’ve heard of Amazon, which is a convenient and often inexpensive place to find, well, anything.
 But the cheapest option isn’t always the best.

-Klorman recommends establishing a relationship with a local shop that can keep track of your purchases—when Adorama opens her account, they see her entire camera bag is bought through them—and they’ll be open to the kind of long, detailed conversations that often accompany big purchases.
+When you first start your photography business, Klorman recommends establishing a relationship with a local shop that can keep track of your purchases—when Adorama opens her account, they see her entire camera bag is bought through them—and they’ll be open to the kind of long, detailed conversations that often accompany big purchases.
+Plus, you’ll be supporting another small business.

 “I like to stick to one store.
 I always go in and ask them questions, they’re very patient and give me sound advice.
 I’ve always had great experiences,” she says.

-Photography isn’t just a popular hobby: It can be a legitimate business, provided you have an eye for a great shot and the passion for turning other people’s actions into timeless memories.
-It takes as much dedication as any other business, but the added bonus is your work can be visceral and affecting.
+Photography isn’t just a popular hobby, it can be a legitimate business, provided you have an eye for a great shot and the passion for turning other people’s actions into timeless memories.
+Starting a photography business takes as much dedication as any other business, but the added bonus is your work can be visceral and affecting.
 It’s also a business that is easy to start small and build up.

-So if you’re interested in starting your own photography business, stop messing around with your photo apps on your smartphone, and get started.
+So if you’ve been wondering how to start a photography business, stop messing around with the photo apps on your smartphone, and get started.